vasisouv/social-networks-analysis-pms/README.md

 4. Navigate to that folder using the terminal.
 5. `virtualenv venv`
 6. `source venv/bin/activate`

+### Installing required packages from  requirements.txt

+After your virtual environment is set and activated you can install packages automatically required for those lessons by:

+`pip install -r requirements.txt`

 For any question or obstacle you may encounter, do not hesitate to contact us.